skhbolla/LinkTrail/README.md

 ### Production (Serverless AWS)
 * FastAPI running on Lambda (via Mangum)
-* API Gateway for HTTP routing
+* API Gateway or Lambda Function URLs for HTTP routing
 * DynamoDB for links and click logs
 * Frontend on GitHub Pages (might change later)
 * CloudWatch logs for monitoring